-Specific Ordinances contain more detailed regulation on topics such as the use of the radio spectrum, internet domain names or telecommunications installations (cf. question 1.2).
+Specific ordinances contain more detailed regulation on topics such as the use of the radio spectrum, internet domain names or telecommunications installations (cf. question 1.2).

 2.3 Who are the regulatory and competition law authorities in your jurisdiction?
 How are their roles differentiated?
 Are they independent from the government?
 Which regulator is responsible for social media platforms?
+What statutory basis do they have?

-The regulatory authority for telecommunications is the ComCom (cf. question 1.3).
+Pursuant to the TCA (in particular Art.
+56 TCA), the regulatory authority for telecommunications is the ComCom (cf. question 1.3).

-The competition law authority is the Competition Commission (COMCO), subdivided into the Commission and the Secretariat of the Commission.
-The Commission monitors competition, has decision-making powers, provides its opinion on federal bills that influence competition, makes recommendations to other authorities, and provides them with expert reports.
+The competition law authority is the Competition Commission (COMCO), subdivided into the Commission and the

+Secretariat of the Commission (Art.
+18 of the Cartel Act).
+The Commission monitors competition, has decision-making powers, provides its opinion on federal bills that influence competition, makes recommendations to other authorities and provides them with expert reports.
 The Secretariat prepares the Commission's business, conducts investigations and advises governmental offices and undertakings on competition matters.
-Formally part of the Federal Department of Economic Affairs, Education and Research (EAER), the COMCO is independent of the administrative authorities.
+Formally part of the Federal Department of Economic Affairs, Education and Research (EAER), the COMCO is independent to the administrative authorities.